 The treaty also allows for the exchange of information between the United States government and the New Zealand government.

-The 1983 treaty has recently been replaced by the new treaty signed on 1 December 2008 and came into force on 12 November 2010.
-The changes are effective from 1 January 2011 except for provisions other than those reducing withholding tax rates, in New Zealand.
-Those provisions are effective from 1 April 2011.
+The 1983 treaty has been replaced by the new treaty, which came into force on 12 November 2010.
+The changes became effective from 1 January 2011 except for provisions other than those reducing withholding tax rates, in New Zealand.
+Those provisions became effective from 1 April 2011.

 The full text of the New Zealand-United States income tax treaty is available at: